roryp/contentsafety/README.md

 This project demonstrates the integration of Model Context Protocol (MCP) with LangChain4j to call calculator services.
 Key features include:

 - Using MCP to connect to a calculator service for basic math operations
-- Content safety checking on prompts before processing
+- Dual-layer content safety checking on both user prompts and bot responses
 - Integration with GitHub's gpt-4.1-nano model via LangChain4j
 - Using Server-Sent Events (SSE) for MCP transport

 ## Content Safety Integration

-The project includes content safety features to check prompts before processing, ensuring that only safe content is sent to the model.
-Prompts are analyzed for harmful content categories such as hate speech, violence, self-harm, and sexual content.
+The project includes comprehensive content safety features to ensure that both user inputs and system responses are free from harmful content:

+1. **Input Screening**: All user prompts are analyzed for harmful content categories such as hate speech, violence, self-harm, and sexual content before processing.

+2. **Output Screening**: Even when using potentially uncensored models, the system checks all generated responses through the same content safety filters before displaying them to the user.

+This dual-layer approach ensures that the system remains safe regardless of which AI model is being used, protecting users from both harmful inputs and potentially problematic AI-generated outputs.

 ## Web Client